Study Abroad Yucatán (SAY)

 Returning to the Airport

-When you return to the Cancun International Airport you again have three options:
+When you return to the Cancun International Airport (if you don’t have a rental car) you have three options:

 Na’atik has a good relationship with a few local taxi drivers and we can easily schedule a ride to the airport when given a few days notice.
 Since this is a long journey and the driver isn’t guaranteed to find another fare coming back to Carrillo the ride will be expensive.
 A recent quote from one of our drivers was $1500 pesos.